Is underfloor heating right for my homeallstaradmin

 Underfloor heating is reasonably self-explanatory – it replaces a radiator that’s mounted on a wall with one under the floor.
 The method of heating will be dependent on which type of system you choose to install, but they both follow the same principle.
 The radiator heats the floor, which then radiates heat into the room, thereby warming it.
 It’s a much more efficient system for heating large spaces, and will heat them much quicker than several radiators.

 Underfloor heating has been around in some shape or form for thousands of years, so the technology isn’t that new.
 However, it fell out of popularity with the invention of central heating systems, and before this time it would have only be used in the richest households.
-The heating systems are surprisingly easy to install, but because it will involve ripping up the floor, it’s best to do when you’re remodeling your house.
+The heating systems are surprisingly easy to install, but because it will involve ripping up the floor, it’s best to do when you’re renovating your house.

 Types of underfloor heating